Guidelines for Reviewers

-All submission to Drug Target Insights are initially screened by the Editorial Office who performs a technical check based on the manuscript being a) complete in all its parts and b) not present potentially plagiarized contents.
-All manuscripts submitted to the Journal are screened using iThenticate by CrossCheck.
+All submissions to Archives of Physiotherapy are initially screened by the Editorial Office which performs a technical check based on the manuscript, ensuring that it is a) complete in all its parts, b) blinded for editors and reviewers, and c) devoid of potentially plagiarized contents.
+All manuscripts submitted to the journal are screened using iThenticate by CrossCheck.

 Peer review details:

-Reviewer interacts with: Editor in Chief and Section Editors
+Reviewer interacts with: Editor in Chief and Associate Editors

 Review information published: none

-The Journal and the Publisher are in agreement that any advertising or commercial revenue will in no way influence Editorial decisions.
+The Journal and the Publisher mutually affirm that any advertising or commercial revenue will not influence editorial decisions in any way.

 Potential Conflicts of Interests

 You should always conduct your review objectively.
-Direct personal criticism is not appropriate and your views should always be supported by clear argumentations.
-Your comments should always be polite and constructive.
+Direct personal criticism is not appropriate, and your views should always be supported by clear arguments.
+Your comments should consistently be polite and constructive.